dev4lyfe/LFL_Test/README.md

 Next I added level loading functionality to MainMenu.cs.

 Next I made all variables in gameplay section data driven by creating JSON objects for gameplay classes.

+Next I made the EnemySpawner's use a timer to respawn the Enemy which is activated once Enemy is null.

+Added a singleton to GameSession so that enemies can call it to add score when they die.